Controlling exposure part 2: metering modes

 What is meant by exposure metering?

-- A handheld light meter
+- A handheld light meter (meters incident light)

-- Your camera’s inbuilt metering system
+- Your camera’s inbuilt metering system (meters reflected light)

-In this article we’re specifically looking at how a camera meters light, which is the light reflected off the subject, in different metering modes.
+In this article we’re specifically looking at how a digital camera meters light, which is the light reflected off the subject, in different metering modes.

-In auto you have no control over exposure metering, which is why it’s best not to use auto.
 You can set metering modes for your camera’s metering system in:

 - Program mode